mixxxdj/mixxx/source/chapters/livebroadcasting.rst

   Shoutcast/Icecast directory.
-* **Enable UTF-8 metadata**: If enabled, this option fixes broken accented and foreign language symbols in :term:`metadata`, assuming the streaming provider has configured the server to support utf-8 metadata.
+* **Enable UTF-8 metadata**: If enabled, this option fixes broken accented and foreign language symbols in :term:`metadata`, assuming the streaming provider has configured the server to support UTF-8 metadata.
-* **Stream name**: So, whats the name of your show?
+* **Stream name**: So, what's the name of your show?
 * **Website**: The website you would like your listeners to visit.
 * **Description**: Enter your DJ name and a short tagline.
 * **Genre**: List the main genres you play.
 This attracts search hits on stream